cpiaulet/stctm/docs/content/running_exotune.rst

 * You may read your data using any compatible astropy table format (see the `Astropy Table I/O documentation <https://docs.astropy.org/en/stable/table/io.html>`_).
 * Ensure your wavelength array, ``waveMin``, and ``waveMax`` are in microns (convert if necessary).

-The recommended approach is to provide your spectrum file in one of these formats and then instantiate your object by specifying the format (via the ``spec_format`` parameter in your ``.ini`` file, see below).
+The recommended approach is to provide your spectrum file in one of these formats and then instantiate your object by specifying the format (via the ``spec_format`` parameter in your ``.toml`` file, see below).

 In summary, as long as your input file fits one of these supported formats or you extend ``StellSpec`` for your format, you will be able to analyze your observed stellar spectrum with *exotune*.

 Setting up an *exotune* retrieval: Run instructions
 ---------------------------------------------------

-The ``.ini`` file structure largely mirrors that of TLS retrievals (see :ref:`runningTLS` for folder layout).
+The ``.toml`` file structure largely mirrors that of TLS retrievals (see :ref:`runningTLS` for folder layout).
 The key exotune-specific modifications are:

 * The analysis folder is ``exotune_analysis/any_analysis_folder_name/``.
 Create a new folder for each project under ``exotune_analysis/``, e.g., ``template_exotune_analysis/``.
-* The default INI file is ``template_ini_exotune.ini`` which you can use as a starting point to build your own.
+* The default TOML file is ``template_ini_exotune.toml`` which you can use as a starting point to build your own.
 * Results are saved in ``exotune_results/``, a sibling folder to ``exotune_analysis/``.
 Each run produces a subfolder in ``exotune_results/``.
 * Ensure all environment variables and paths are correctly set (refer to comments at the top of the run script for requirements), copied here::